scylladb/scylladb/docs/cql/dml.rst

 Ordering results
 ~~~~~~~~~~~~~~~~

+The default order for a SELECT statement depends on the default clustering order of a table, which is defined when
+the table is created - it is ``ASC`` (ascendant) by default, but can be changed using the ``WITH CLUSTERING ORDER BY``
+option.
+See :ref:`CREATE TABLE <create-table-statement>`.

-The ``ORDER BY`` clause lets you select the order of the returned results.
-It takes as argument a list of column names
+The ``ORDER BY`` clause allows you to configure a non-default order of the returned result.
+It takes a list of column names
-along with the order for the column (``ASC`` for ascendant and ``DESC`` for descendant, omitting the order being
+along with the order for the column as an argument  (``ASC`` for ascendant and ``DESC`` for descendant, omitting the default order).

-equivalent to ``ASC``).
-Currently, the possible orderings are limited by the :ref:`clustering order <clustering-order>`
-defined on the table:
+Currently, the possible orderings are limited by the :ref:`clustering order <clustering-order>` defined on the table:

 - If the table has been defined without any specific ``CLUSTERING ORDER``, then allowed orderings are the order
   induced by the clustering columns and the reverse of that one.